TheGloriousGenesis/CS_Learning/Docker/README.md

 - To interact with tests, execute container in interactive mode and change default start up command
 - can execute command in current container or create second service for testing only

+## Continuous Integration and Deployment
+- Applications run differently in development and production using Docker
+- In Dev Environment:
+  - Web container contains: Dev Server, application files to send data to client
+- In Prod Environment:
+  - Web container contains: Prod Server, application files to send data to client.
+(Dev server drops as there is no need for large processing power since changes to source file will not be needed).
+- (For javascript only) Nginx is a lightweight server (good for production)

 ## Docker for Machine Learning